-Located along Mount Vernon Road, the Bidadari Memorial Garden was developed by the National Heritage Board in 2004 to commemorate the history of the Bidadari Cemetery, one of the oldest cemeteries in Singapore.
+Located along Mount Vernon Road, the Bidadari Garden was developed by the National Heritage Board in 2004 to commemorate the history of the Bidadari Cemetery, one of the oldest cemeteries in Singapore.
 The cemetery was located along Upper Serangoon Road, near the Woodleigh MRT station.

 During the early 19th century, the area around Bidadari was first acquired by Europeans who hoped to transform the area into plantations.
 The area known as Bidadari obtained its name from a grand residence of the same name.
 The word “Bidadari” is Malay for “fairy” or “angel” or “nymph”.

 The grand residence was built around 1855 to 1861 on the site which later became the Bidadari Cemetery.
 It was built by Mr Henry Minchin Simons, a businessman from the United Kingdom.
 The residence was later sold in the 1860s to Wan Abu Bakar bin Daing Ibrahim, who later became the Sultan of Johore.
 The Bidadari House was demolished in 1915.

 In 1903, plans were made by the Municipal Government to develop a new Christian Cemetery at Bidadari, and 45 acres of land was acquired around the Bidadari Estate for this development.
 In 1905, the Municipal Government agreed to a proposal by the Muslim community for a Muslim burial ground at Bidadari, and acquired an additional 33-acre of land for the Muslim Cemetery.